 There are a wide variety of companies to choose from including:

-In Scotland, over the last five years there has been an increase in air (29.8%), rail (17.4%) and ferry (5.7%) passenger numbers, indicating that these areas of the passenger transport industry are healthy.
+In Scotland, over the last five years there has been an increase in air (26.2%), rail (13.3%) and ferry (6.2%) passenger numbers.
+For reference, Scotland's population increased by 2% over the same period.

-In 2018, there were an estimated 25,740 UK seafarers, 8% more than the previous year, mainly due to an increase in the number of ratings.
-The numbers of certified officers, cadet officers and uncertified offers all fell.
+In 2019, there were an estimated 22,440 UK seafarers, there has been an overall downward trend in the number of seafarers over the past 15 years.
+The numbers of certified officers, cadet officers and uncertified officers all fell.